 By decommissioning the IBM FileNet and eDiscovery platforms, AvalonBay Communities has been able to make significant licensing and infrastructure costs savings: $100K reduction in annual costs.

-Reduction in Storage Costs
+Reduction in storage costs

-Moving to SharePoint and Office 365 has helped AvalonBay Communities save on paying expensive costs on 20tb of storage.
+Moving to SharePoint and Office 365 has helped AvalonBay Communities save on paying expensive costs on 20TB of storage.

-Content Consolidation for eDiscovery
+Consolidation for eDiscovery

 Moving archived content to SharePoint online and Exchange online meant Proventeq were able to reduce the time spent across the organization searching and interaction with their business content.